Earth and Planetary Sciences

-- Koki Aizawa, Assistant Professor
+- Koki Aizawa, Associate Professor

 - Our group is studying on earthquakes and volcanic eruptions based on mainly geophysical observations, especially seismic, geodetic and electromagnetic observations.
 The final goal of our study is the prediction of earthquakes and volcanic eruptions by understanding the physical process of preparation of earthquakes and volcanic eruptions.
 We have revealed the seismic activity and stress-strain field in the crust including active faults and volcanoes.
 We have also investigated seismological structure, electrical resistivity structure and their space-time changes.
 Our center for the observation is the Institute of Seismology and Volcanology, located at Shimabara City on the foot of Unzen Volcano.